qooxdoo/documentation/development/compiler/internals/CustomAppStartup.md

 ## Splash Screens

-**NOTE** It's fair to say that this is still a work in progress - although this
-\_treatment for SplashScreens works just fine, it is only able to update the UI
-\_as each individual script loads, which means that for a `build` target, nothing \*will appear because there is only one script file.
+> :memo: It's fair to say that this is still a work in progress - although this treatment for SplashScreens works just fine, it is only able to update the UI as each individual script loads, which means that for a `build` target, nothing \*will appear because there is only one script file.

 Splash screens are an optional feature of the application loader in